Kinene1/Grape-Tile-Amplicon-Scheme/README.md

 Install the [InterArtic wrapper](https://github.com/Psy-Fer/interARTIC) and run the test data set provided by Ferguson et al 2022  team.

 ### Step 2:
-Initial InterArtic,  open the interactive web page and select the location of the input data (i).
-Enter the base file path where your input data is located (ii).
+Initial InterArtic,  open the interactive web page and select the location of the input data.
+(i).
+Enter the base file path where your input data is located.
+(ii).
 Enter the base file path where your sample-barcode CSV files are located.
 (iii).
 Click confirm.
-(iV). click add a job
+(iV). click add a job.

 ## Step 3:
 You will now see a page tittle with **Prepare your InterARTIC job** .
 Let put in the required job parameters.